Skip to content

 will bremridge squarespace photography example

-Using animations and GIFs on your photography website can give it more life and make encountering the content more exciting.
+Using animations and GIFs on your photography website can add more life and make the experience more engaging.
 And Will Bremridge definitely knows that.

-His online portfolio sticks to simplicity, focusing on placing all the extra shine on the projects.
+His online portfolio keeps it simple, focusing the extra shine on the projects.

 The header has only the essential links and an Instagram icon, and the footer contact details – that’s it.
-The base is either lots of great visual content or a short biography.
+The base is either extensive visual content or a short biography.

-Note: Simplifying your online presence means stripping away all the distractions so the center of attention is your work.
+Note: Simplifying your online presence means removing distractions so the focus is on your work.

 12. Brandon Woelfel